chostudio/PodcastToText/backend/notes.md

 The "backend" folder root directory is "a container for your project.
-Its name doesn’t matter to Django; you can rename it to anything you like."
+Its name doesn’t matter to Django; you can rename it to anything you like.